 Lazarus J. Finn (Lazo) began his music career at 15 years of age with a band called Black Blood, whose very first album charted #2 and received extensive airplay in the Caribbean.
 Soon after immigrating to Canada, Lazo formed his own band, Unity, to showcase his original compositions.
-Upon relocating to Toronto, ON, he created The Lazo Band, and released the well-received recording, "Satisfaction Guaranteed."
+Upon relocating to Toronto, ON, he created Lazo Reggae in Toronto, and released the well-received recording, "Satisfaction Guaranteed."
 Lazo subsequently produced two solo CDs, "Something Real" and "Impetus," for RAS records in Washington, DC.
 He was the first Canadian artist signed to the label.

 "Impetus" was such a strong effort that it was the first independent album to chart on Vancouver's Z95.3 (Top 30).
 Lazo's music video, "Crucial," produced by Video Fact and RAS Records reached #3 on the charts in Guyana, South America.
 It also received extensive play on the Caribbean Satellite Network (CSN) and rotated heavily on Black Entertainment Television (BET) in America.
 Lazo's 2010 release, "Passin Thru" (Y.T.
 Records) brings out the best in him.
 It is a true testament to his songwriting abilities, a must for industry and fans alike.